OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 In this section, we introduce the idea of a **link node**.
 This has some sort of value field, and a pointer to another link node.
-Later, you will learn about :term:`linked lists`, that are made from such link nodes.
+Later, you will learn about :term:`linked lists <linked list>`, that are made from such link nodes.
 For now, well just use them as a simple way to connect some objects together.